DivyamGoyal-github/Microstrip-High-Pass-Filter-ANSYS-HFSS-Simulation/README.md

 ### 2. Port and Boundary Setup
 - **Lumped Ports**
-  - Port 1 at the input end; Port 2 at the output end; both renormalized to 50 Ω
+  - Port 1 at the input end; Port 2 at the output end
 - **Perfect E Boundaries**
   - Assigned to all conductor faces to enforce ideal metallic behavior